siyaYan/HBT/readme.md

-if use twice in a function, it would work only the last time dynamically property name in state could affect each other install async-storage to keep the data while refresh the app
+if use twice in a function, it would work only the last time dynamically property name in state could affect each other install async-storage to keep the data while refresh the app install react-native-image-picker react-native-camera to let user pick picture as avatar I am using EXPO, it do not supprt [react-native-image-picker], so I have to Install Expo Image Picker: expo install expo-image-picker

 Note: setData func can run only one time in one func